adamsilver/fdpb/01-Register.md

 #### 2. Displaying an error summary

-Next, we'll provide an error summary at the top of the page, so that when the page refreshes, the error will be shown without having to scroll.
+Next, we'll provide an error summary at the top of the page, so that when the page refreshes, the error is shown without having to scroll.

 ![blah blah](/)

-We'll apply the same functionality for errors caught on the client-side.
-But this time, we'll need to focus the error summary into the viewport.
+We'll apply the same functionality for errors caught on the client.
+But this time, we'll need to move focus to the error summary to ensure users see it.
 More on this later.

 Conventionally speaking, we should style errors in red.
-But, to support those who can't see (the full range of) colour, we'll need to ensure the summary is prominent without it.
-We'll use a short but prominent heading.
+But to support those who can't see (the full range of) colour, we'll need to ensure the summary is prominent without it.
+We'll use a short but prominent heading to do this.

 As is often the case with inclusive design patterns, what helps a minority of users often helps everyone else too.
 In this case a prominent heading helps everyone, not just those with poor vision.